shushilshah/SQL_retail_sales_analysis/README.md

 ```

 ### 3. Data Analysis & Findings

-The following SQL queries were developed to answer specific business questions:

 1. **Write a SQL query to retrieve all columns for sales made on '2022-11-05**: